aws-samples/aws-modernization-with-snyk-and-hashicorp/content/30_Partner-Setup/33_SnykSetup.md

     Your account has been authenticated.
 Snyk is now ready to be used.

-If you are not on a Cloud9 environment, then your CLI should be able to start up a web browser and you can authenticate with this command:
+If you are not on a Visual Studio Code Server environment, then your CLI should be able to start up a web browser and you can authenticate with this command:

 ```sh
 snyk auth